-- The selection committee will be looking for impact and creativity in your contribution to your project and/or its solution.
+- The selection committee will be looking for impact and innovation in your contribution to your project and/or its solution.
 The project you put forth in your application should be something you worked on within the last year.
 It is okay to use a project from high school if you’re a college Freshman or something from a class you completed last school year.

 - NCWIT recommends that you compile the elements of your application on your own computer, before beginning the online application.
 There are many elements, outlined below, that you should write or gather before beginning your application online.